astronomer/docs/learn/airflow-mlops.md

 Give special considerations to the following:

 - [**Data quality**](data-quality.md) and data cleaning.
 If your data is of bad quality, your model predictions will be too.
 Astronomer recommends incorporating data quality checks and data cleaning steps into your data pipelines to define and monitor the requirements your data has to fulfill in order for downstream ML operations to be successful.
 Airflow supports integration with any data quality tool that has an API, and has pre-built integrations for tools such as [Great Expectations](airflow-great-expectations.md) and [Soda Core](soda-data-quality.md).
 - **Data preprocessing and feature engineering**.
 It is common for data to undergo several transformation steps before it is ready to be used as input for an ML model.
 These steps can include simple [preprocessing steps](https://scikit-learn.org/stable/modules/preprocessing.html) like scaling, one-hot-encoding, or imputation of missing values.
 It can also include more complex steps like [feature selection](https://scikit-learn.org/stable/modules/feature_selection.html#feature-selection), [dimensionality reduction](https://en.wikipedia.org/wiki/Dimensionality_reduction), or [feature extraction](https://scikit-learn.org/stable/modules/feature_extraction.html).
-Airflow allows you to run preprocessing and feature engineering steps in a pythonic way using [Airflow decorators](airflow-decorators.md).
+Airflow allows you to run preprocessing and feature engineering steps in a pythonic way using [Apache Airflow® decorators](airflow-decorators.md).
 - **Data storage**.
     - Training and testing data.
 The best way to store your data highly depends on your data and type of ML.
 Data engineering includes ingesting data and moving it to the ideal platform for your ML model to access.
 This can, for example, be an object storage solution, a relational database management system (RDBMS), or a vector database.
-Airflow integrates with all these options, with tools such as [Airflow object storage](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/objectstorage.html) and the [Astro Python SDK](https://www.astronomer.io/docs/learn/astro-python-sdk) simplifying common operations.
+Airflow integrates with all these options, with tools such as [Apache Airflow® object storage](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/objectstorage.html) and the [Astro Python SDK](https://www.astronomer.io/docs/learn/astro-python-sdk) simplifying common operations.
     - Model artifacts.
 Model artifacts include model parameters, hyperparameters, and other metadata.
 Airflow integrates with specialized version control systems such as [MLFlow](airflow-mlflow.md) or [Weights and Biases](airflow-weights-and-biases.md).

 Apart from the foundations mentioned above, second day data quality operations in MLOps often include advanced topics like data governance, [data lineage](airflow-openlineage.md), and data cataloging as well as monitoring of data drift.

 In practice, following modern data engineering patterns when using Airflow for MLOps means:

-- Following general [Airflow best practices](dag-best-practices.md) for DAG writing, such as keeping tasks atomic and idempotent.
+- Following general [Apache Airflow® best practices](dag-best-practices.md) for DAG writing, such as keeping tasks atomic and idempotent.
 - Using Airflow to orchestrate data ingestion from sources such as APIs, source databases, and object storage into a working location for your ML model.
 This might be a vector database, a relational database, or an object storage solution depending on your use case.
 - Incorporating data quality checks into your Airflow pipelines, with critical data quality checks halting the pipeline or alerting you if they fail.
 - Using Airflow to orchestrate data preprocessing and feature engineering steps.